 Watch Nadia’s Videos

-Nadia has received 14 nominations for her work as a diabetes advocate.
-ABC, NBC, CBS, and other major cable networks have featured her publications, medical supply business, and website.
-She has been cited, recognized and published in the San Francisco Chronicle, The Wall Street Journal, Ann Landers advice column, former Chrysler chairman Lee Iacocca, Entrepreneur magazine, Houston News, Phili.com, Brand Week, Drug Topics, and many other media outlets.
+Nadia has been featured on ABC, NBC, CBS, and other major cable networks.
+Her publications, medical supply business, and website have been sited, recognized, and published in Herb Caen, WSJ, Ann Landers, Lee Iacocca, Entrepreneur magazine, Brand Week, Drug Topics, former Chrysler chairman Lee Iacocca, Entrepreneur magazine, Houston News, Phili.com, Brand Week, Drug Topics, and many other media outlets.